ParulK-bhardwaj/cart-lib/README.md

 ```

 ## Contributing
-I welcome contributions from the community to improve and expand the functionality of e-commerce-basics.
+I welcome contributions from the community to improve and expand the functionality of ecommerce-basics.
 If you have any suggestions, bug reports, or feature requests, please don't hesitate to open an issue or submit a pull request on the GitHub repository.

 ###
 - The package is intended to be used for educational purposes only.